sainathmurali/MATLAB-Low-Level-Graphics-Issue/README.md

 sudo ln -s /usr/lib64/libstdc++.so.6  libstdc++.so.6
 ```

-Then try one of the following 2 methods:
+Then try one of the following 2 methods (if either of them not working properly, do both):
 1)  Launch MATLAB with the following command in terminal

 ```